neurodevs/.github/profile/README.md

 ## Background

 Many Neurodevs projects originated in applied R&D efforts supported by SBIR, STTR, and TACFI grants through my former employer, [Lumena](https://lumenalabs.com).
-Earlier versions were deployed on more than twenty U.S. Air Force bases worldwide in wellness and mindfulness training contexts, where real-world use hardened the system against failure modes that emerge in long-running biosignal deployments.
+Earlier versions were deployed on more than twenty U.S. Air Force bases worldwide for wellness and mindfulness training applications, where real-world use hardened the system against common failure modes.

 Neurodevs continues this lineage now as an independent, open-source ecosystem shaped by lessons learned from repeated deployment, maintenance, and long-term operation.